Hearing Loss in Diabetes Patients

 - Pseudomonas aeroginosa causes malignant otitis externa that leads to foul-smelling discharge and severe pain in the ear especially at night.
 Control of blood sugar and aggressive antibiotics are needed for this infection to avoid hearing loss and erosion of the temporal bone.

 Is there any preventive measure for hearing loss?

 - Control your blood sugars and have regular visits with your audiologist.

-- Try to decrease your weight by working out because it may result to better regeneration of nerves in the ear.
+- Try to decrease your weight by working out because it may result in better regeneration of nerves in the ear.

 - Avoid long-term use of earphones to prevent acoustic trauma.